- Explore Spirituality

 Orange Shirt Day is designed to commemorate the residential school experience, to witness and honour the healing journey of the survivors and their families, and to commit to the ongoing process of reconciliation.

-We invite you to join others at Fairlawn who will be WEARING ORANGE to church on Sunday, September 29!
+We invite you to join others at Fairlawn who will be WEARING ORANGE to church on the last Sunday of September !